rw-dalai/javascript-introduction/10_JavaScript-Language.md

 - **parseInt Fn**: Converts an integer-based `string` to a `number`.

-*Forgiving*: If the string is not a valid integer, it returns the integer part.
+*Forgiving*: If the string is not a valid integer, it returns the `integer part`.

 ```javascript
 let number = parseInt("42");    // 42